rksm/org-ai/README.md

 - `:completion` - instead of using the chatgpt model, use the completion model
 - `:model` - which model to use, see https://platform.openai.com/docs/models for a list of models

+For the detailed meaning of those parameters see the [OpenAI API documentation](https://platform.openai.com/docs/api-reference/chat).

 ## Setup

 ### Melpa